ChineseCoderFish/journeytobaoji-1-16-5forge/README.md

 - [作物离线生长](https://bgithub.xyz/TacticalSpike/OfflineGrowth)
 ---
 # JourneyToBaoji
+## Why do yoi develop this mod?
+- To travel without money
+- In the furture,we must cut down computer configuration that it need,in order to cut down money it need.
 ## Where's Baoji?
 - Located in Shaanxi Province,China,baoji is my hometown,a happy place:)
 - There are so many montains around us.The Northern of Baoji is West Montain,the center is mini plain,and the southern is QingLing Montains:)